 Are there certain foods that trigger your acne?
 Sugar?
 Dairy?
 It’s important to keep tabs on whether certain foods correspond with a sudden onset of breakouts.

-If you do have trigger foods, It might be hard but avoid them.
-Eliminating them from your diet can prevent recurring breakouts and clear up any blemishes.
+If you do have trigger foods, it might be hard to avoid them but consider swapping them out for healthier skin alternatives.
+Like drinking more water instead of sugary drinks.
+Eliminating acne triggers from your diet can prevent recurring breakouIts and clear up any blemishes.

 9. Check your shampoo